ifad/clammit/README.md

 By default Clammit will look for a `X-Clammit-Backend` header, and use that to decide where to send requests to.
 If you only have one backend server, you can set it in the `application-url` configuration option, and omit the header.

+The `max-file-size` setting allows you to specify a maximum file size for scanning.
+If an uploaded file size exceeds this limit, the file will not be scanned.
+This can be specified as a string using units like "KB", "MB", or "GB".
+For example, "10MB" would set the maximum file size to 10 megabytes.
+If this setting is not provided, the default value is 25MB.

 ## Architecture